eclipse-archived/ceylon-lang.org/documentation/1.0/tour/language-module.md

 languages:

 * [`Integer`](#{site.urls.apidoc_current}/ceylon/language/class_Integer.html)
-  represents signed integers,
+  represents signed integers, and
 * [`Float`](#{site.urls.apidoc_current}/ceylon/language/class_Float.html)
-  represents floating point approximations to the real numbers,
+  represents floating point approximations to the real numbers.

 The number of bits or precision on these types depends on whether you're compiling Ceylon code for Java or for JavaScript.
 When compiling for